The Bankrate promise

-- Harris County (certain areas)
+- Harris (certain areas)

-- San Patricio County
+- San Patricio

 Not all homes in Texas qualify for TWIA.
 The home must be located in one of the 14 covered counties and applicants must show proof of denied windstorm coverage from a private insurance provider.
 Additionally, the home must be built in compliance with certain building codes and be kept in good condition overall.
-Homes that are located in flood zones are required to carry flood insurance.
+Homes that are located in certain high-risk flood zones are required to carry flood insurance.

 How much does windstorm insurance cost in Texas?